-Either, the manufacturer pays the excise tax or you’re the one left holding the bag.
+Either, the manufacturer pays the excise tax or you could be the one left holding the bag (this is also true for Charter Boats who buy ‘cut-rate lures’ directly from the manufacturer).
 We had the owner of a mid-sized tackle shop come to us recently and asked if we knew anything about federal excise tax on fishing lure sales.

 In fact, we know a great deal when it comes to Part II of IRS form 720.
 IRS No. 41.
 That form reads, in part, ‘Sport fishing equipment (other than fishing rods and fishing poles).’
 Sport fishing equipment other than fishing rods, is of course, right in our wheel-house.
 Quite literally it’s our business to know a lot about federal excise tax on fishing equipment generally, and on fishing lures in particular.

 As a tackle shop you are either doing business with wholesalers/manufacturers who file an annual IRS 720 (or otherwise pay excise taxes to their vendors), or you’re the one on the hook for paying those taxes.
 Not to put too fine a point on the topic; your supplier can either show you a chain of custody with taxes accounted for in their entirety, or, if they cannot show you this, it’s possible they have implicated their clients in the evasion of said taxes.
 If reading the words ‘tax evasion’ makes you feel uneasy, makes the hair stand up on the nap of your neck, well frankly, it should.
 It’s in no one's best interest to be implicated with unscrupulous activities such as this, irrespective of whether their involvement was unintentional.